Financial Aid Refunds:

 Direct Loan Promissory Note:

-Before issuing Federal Direct Loan funds, all new borrowers must have a signed Master Promissory Note (MPN) on file in the Center for Student Financial Aid Office.
-Visit The MPN online to complete it.
+Before issuing Federal Direct Loan funds, all new borrowers must have a signed Master Promissory Note (MPN) on file with the US Department of Education.
+The MPN can be completed electronically with the US Department of Education.

 Financial Aid Fee Deferment:

 All financial aid awards (except for estimated awards and Federal Work-Study funds) may be used to defer payment of your tuition fees.
 Meaning, if you have financial aid funds posted on GET for a given semester, you may proceed to register for classes for that term.
 Please also be aware of the following:

 - If the total amount of your aid exceeds the cost of tuition fees and/or other university charges, you will receive a refund of the difference in the form of check or through Direct Deposit if you have enrolled in Eagle Express Direct Deposit.
-All check and Direct Deposit transactions are processed by the Disbursement Office, ADM 131.
+All check and Direct Deposit transactions are processed by One Stop Financial Services Office.

-- If your financial aid awards are less than the amount of tuition fees and/or other university charges, you must pay the difference by the payment deadline date established by the Cashier's Office.
+- If your financial aid awards are less than the amount of tuition fees and/or other university charges, you must pay the difference by the payment deadline date established by the One Stop Financial Services office

 - Funds are disbursed at the beginning of each term and the disbursement cycle will continue weekly thereafter.